-ICAI regularly notifies guidelines and updates based on the chartered accountant profession with the intent to properly communicate the necessary rules and regulation for all the professionals in the industry.
+ICAI regularly notifies guidelines and updates based on the chartered accountant profession with the intent to properly communicate the necessary rules and regulations for all the professionals in the industry.
+For members who want to advertise their services and contact details in print or electronic media, the ICAI has provided guidelines.

-Here we will explain in brief about all the relevant guidelines of the various branches under the ICAI and has been managed by the association for the professionals:
+Here we will explain in brief all the relevant guidelines of the various branches under the ICAI and have been managed by the association for the professionals:

 Guidelines by ICAI on Various Topics of Department